anicholakos/complete_fxos_tutorial/source/episode09.rst

 can read and write to any of the areas.

 The API is fairly simple.
-All you need to do is invoke the navigator.getDeviceStorage() method and pass the storage area name to it i.e.
-‘sdcard‘, ‘music‘, ‘pictures‘ and ‘videos‘ and it will return back a DeviceStorage Object that you can use to access the storage area.
+All you need to do is invoke the ``navigator.getDeviceStorage()`` method and pass the storage area name to it, such as "sdcard", "music", "pictures", and "videos", which will return a DeviceStorage Object that you can use to access the storage area.

-You have methods that let you browse / list down the contents of the storage area (which we shall see in the code later on).
+You have methods that let you browse/list down the contents of the storage area (which we shall see in the code later on).
 There are methods available for additional stuff too like:
 * Determining free space